What should I bring to family camp?

 What if we have a birthday or anniversary we would like to celebrate?

 FLC is a perfect place to come celebrate a special event for your loved one.
-Our kitchen staff can arrange for a special cake or dessert to help you celebrate.
+Our kitchen staff can arrange for a special cake or dessert to help you celebrate, just give us a call and let us know what your special occasion is!

 Is this a good option for a multi-family get together or family reunion?